Equitable Building (Des Moines): Ownership

 Local developer Bob Knapp purchased the building for $5 million in 2005 using a loan from Vantus Bank.
 His aim was to convert some floors into upscale apartments.
 In March 2009 Great Southern Bank, having acquired the loan after the failure of Vantus Bank, foreclosed on the property.
-The Equitable Building was scheduled to be sold at a foreclosure auction on September 30, 2010.
+The Equitable Building was scheduled to be sold at auction on September 30, 2010.

-The Equitable building was sold to Equitable Lofts LLC, on Feb.
-15, 2012 and has been converted into upscale apartments.
+The Equitable building was sold to Equitable Lofts LLC, on February 15, 2012 and has been converted into upscale apartments.